 I am interested in machine learning.
 Machine learning is the problem of automatically building models which explain observed systems and predict their future behavior.
-My current research interests lie in adversarial learning problems, in transfer learning, and in data science.
-In adversarial learning, an adversary exercises some control over the data-generation process; this reflects many security applications of machine learning.
-Transfer learning algorithms learn to perform a task, but do so using training data that reflect a different task.
-Machine learning has many diverse applications, and I am working on some of them: computer security (detection of malware, analysis of encrypted network traffic), precision medicine, and model-building in the sciences.
+Specifically, my current research interests include machine learning for biometric identification based on the eye gaze, precision medicine, computer security, and model-building in the sciences.
 Here is an overview of my current research projects.

 Our group offers courses on machine learning.
 If you are a student of the master program Data Science and have a question regarding this program, please visit this information page where you will find general information as well as contact information of the counsellor.
 If you have a question regarding a particular course, please visit the Moodle page of your course where you will find announcements as well as a contact.

 I am a Professor of Computer Science at the University of Potsdam.
 From 2007 to 2008 I was the head of the Machine Learning Group at the Max Planck Institute of Computer Science in Saarbrücken.
 Between 2003 and 2006, I was Assistant Professor at Humboldt-Universität zu Berlin.
 I was awarded an Emmy Noether Fellowship of the German Science Foundation DFG in 2003 and an Ernst von Siemens Fellowship by Siemens AG in 1996.
 I received a Master's Degree in Computer Science (Diplominformatiker) in 1995 and a Ph.D.
 (Dr. rer nat.) in 1999 from Technische Universität Berlin.